Home Maintenance Checklist

 Clean Your Roof and Gutters

-When you’re handling routine yard work, don’t forget to check your gutters and drains every couple of months.
+When handling routine yard work, don’t forget to check your gutters and drains every couple of months.
 It’s easy for debris to build up on your roof and gather in your gutters, which can lead to water leaks and other problems for your home’s integrity.

 Seasonal Tasks